krvaibhaw/tic-tac-toe/description.md

 Each node on the second level, would further have as its children nodes the states that can be reached from it by the opposing player's moves.
 This is continued, level by level, until reaching states where the game is over.
 In tic-tac-toe, this means that either one of the players gets a line of three and wins, or the board is full and the game ends in a tie.

+## What is Minimax?

+Minimax is a artificial intelligence applied in two player games, such as tic-tac-toe, checkers, chess and go.
+This games are known as zero-sum games, because in a mathematical representation: one player wins (+1) and other player loses (-1) or both of anyone not to win (0).